0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

-This is exactly what the Fed is doing when it says it is "expanding its balance sheet"—its buying the failed assets the financial industry has created over the last 10 years<sup class="Ref" id="ref:note:2">[[☩](#note:2)]</sup>, those very same assets the industry has made huge profits from; but now that the profits have stopped, the Fed bails them out by buying them when no one else will.
+This is exactly what the Fed is doing when it says it is "expanding its balance sheet"—its buying the failed assets the financial industry has created over the last 10 years, those very same assets the industry has made huge profits from;
+but now that the profits have stopped, the Fed bails them out by buying them when no one else will.

 When the Fed goes to congress to ask for changes to Section 14, they will use the Shock Doctrine playbook: <q>the banks will fail</q>, <q>retirement funds will